Generic Name: methadone (METH-a-done)

-- Many prescription and nonprescription medicines (eg, used for alcohol or other substance abuse or dependence, cancer, depression or other mental or mood problems, hepatitis C, high blood pressure, HIV, Huntington disease, infections, immune system suppression, irregular heartbeat or other heart problems, nausea or vomiting, pain, Parkinson disease, reflux or other stomach problems, seizures, sleeping problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with methadone.
+- Many prescription and nonprescription medicines (eg, used for alcohol or other substance abuse or dependence, cancer, constipation, depression or other mental or mood problems, hepatitis C, high blood pressure, HIV, Huntington disease, infections, immune system suppression, irregular heartbeat or other heart problems, nausea or vomiting, pain, Parkinson disease, reflux or other stomach problems, seizures, sleeping problems, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) may interact with methadone.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with methadone

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if methadone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.